 If the vehicle under test does not support Enhanced DTCs, an advisory message shows on the Scan Tool's display.
-Press the LD/M button to return to the Enhanced Menu.
+Press the LD/M to return to the Enhanced Menu.

-- - A "One moment please" message displays while the Scan Tool retrieves the selected DTCs. - If the Scan Tool fails to link to the vehicle's computer, the message "Unable to establish a link with the vehicle.
+- 1. Use the UP △ and DOWN ⇒ buttons, as necessary, to highlight the desired option, then press the ENTER → button. - A "One moment please" message displays while the Scan Tool retrieves the selected DTCs. - If the Scan Tool fails to link to the vehicle's computer, the message "Unable to establish a link with the vehicle.
 Verify the ignition is ON." shows on the Scan Tool's display.